bknight72/quizzler-on-flutter/README.md

 ## final product:
 ![image](https://user-images.githubusercontent.com/79337953/130135591-6406ac23-b116-4670-b99d-fcabb6d38985.png)

 Also worthy to note that I added my own custom android skin.
 I like the flatter design here as opposed to the stock photo.
-It more resembles the IOS emulators now.
+It more resembles the IOS emulators now--for better or worse.